 Man needs woman, and woman needs man, we mutually need one another.

-However that is where the mutuality of man and woman begins, and the distinction between man and woman begins.
+However that is where the mutuality of man and woman ends, and the differences between man and woman begins.

 A man and woman do not need to be the same age, or the same maturity to be married.
 As long as the man is in a position to lead and protect his wife, she can be much younger, and much less mature.

-Contrary to modern American teaches, marriage is not partnership of equals, but a patriarchy.
+Contrary to what modern America teaches, marriage is not a partnership of equals, but a patriarchy.